Ficool

 "My name is Miyanna.
 I am just trying to survive," she replied.

 "Keep your questions to yourself.
 And do not turn around.
-Start walking,"
+Start walking."

-"To where you live," replied Blanc.
+"To where you live," Blanc replied.

-Blanc laughed at her words, "Why the fuck would I-" he began replying before Celine's gaze made him drop the arrow, and agree to it, "Very well, then."
+Blanc laughed at her words, "Why the fuck would I-"

-"Thank you," muttered Miyanna, as she walked in front.
+"Thanks," muttered Miyanna, as she walked in front.

 "Anybody else you live with?"
-Celine asked.
+Celine asked, curious.

 Miyanna shook her head before offering a direct, cold reply, "No."